Turbocharger and Supercharger and Naturally aspirated

 Twin Screw Supercharger / Screw Compressor

-A twin-screw supercharger operates by pulling air through a pair of meshing lobes from back or front and force it out to the side.
+A twin-screw supercharger operates by pulling air through a pair of meshing lobes from the back or front and forcing it out to the side.
 The air inside the twin-screw supercharger is trapped in pockets created by lobes.
 But unlike the root supercharger which pumps the air, the twin-screw supercharger compresses the air inside the housing.
 The compression happens as the air moves between the screws, but it does not create heat inside as the rotors don’t touch, only heat is the heat generated by the pressure.
 It creates power from low rpm to high rpm.

 Advantages: